 Criminal Injuries Compensation Claims

-If you have innocently suffered an injury as the result of a violent crime in the last two years then you may be able to claim compensation for criminal injuries.
+If you have innocently suffered an injury as the result of a violent crime or assault in the last two years then you may be able to claim compensation for criminal injuries.

 The Criminal Injuries Compensation Authority (CICA) is a government organisation which financially compensates victims of crime.
 It administers the Criminal Compensation Scheme, a free service that processes approximately 65,000 applications every year and allocates almost £200 million in compensation fees.